dolfin-adjoint/pyadjoint/docs/source/features/index.rst

 .. features

-.. title:: fenics-adjoint features
+.. title:: dolfin-adjoint features

 .. py:currentmodule:: fenics_adjoint

 **************************
-Features of fenics-adjoint
+Features of dolfin-adjoint
 **************************

 Generality
 ==========

-fenics-adjoint works for both steady and time-dependent models, and for both linear and nonlinear models.
+dolfin-adjoint works for both steady and time-dependent models, and for both linear and nonlinear models.
 The user interface is exactly the same in both cases.
 For an example of adjoining a nonlinear time-dependent model, see the :doc:`tutorial <../documentation/tutorial>`.

 Ease of use
 ===========

-fenics-adjoint has been carefully designed to try to make its use as easy as possible.
+dolfin-adjoint has been carefully designed to try to make its use as easy as possible.
 In many cases the only change to the forward model is to add

 .. code-block:: python

-    from fenics_adjoint import *
+    from dolfin_adjoint import *

 at the top of the model.
 For example, deriving the adjoint of :doc:`the tutorial example <../documentation/tutorial>` requires **adding precisely three lines to the forward model**. dolfin-adjoint also makes it extremely easy to :doc:`verify the correctness of the adjoint model <../documentation/verification>`.